wp-plugins/wp-fastest-cache/readme.txt

 <h4>Performance Optimization</h4>

+1. Generating static html files from your dynamic WordPress blog
-1. Minify Html - You can decrease the size of page
+2. Minify Html - You can decrease the size of page
-2. Minify Css - You can decrease the size of css files
+3. Minify Css - You can decrease the size of css files
-3. Enable Gzip Compression - Reduce the size of files sent from your server to increase the speed to which they are transferred to the browser.
+4. Enable Gzip Compression - Reduce the size of files sent from your server to increase the speed to which they are transferred to the browser.

 <h4>Supported languages: </h4>